Matthewalvarado25/osticket-prereqs/README.md

 - Create a resource group in Azure
 - Create a virtual machine
-    - Under Image, select Windows 10 Pro version 22H2
+    - In Image, select Windows 10 Pro version 22H2
-    - Under Size, select option with at least 2 vcpus
+    - In Size, select option with at least 2 vcpus
     - Create a username and password for your account
     - Review and create
 </p>